 Part two of our conversation continues the telehealth discussion and dives into a few of the positive COVID-19 stories he has seen out of the rural healthcare market.
-In closing, Morgan provides some further suggestions on how rural providers can work side-by-side with NRHA and other healthcare organizations to make it through these trying times.
+In closing, Morgan provides further suggestions on how rural providers can work side-by-side with NRHA and other healthcare organizations to make it through these trying times.

 AM: One thing that has popped up from facilities addressing the surge is quickly bringing all of their clinical staff up to practice at the top of their licensure.
 Making sure that clinical staff move outside of their normal boxes has helped.
 I’ve also seen that a clear and concise communication strategy with their community has been very helpful.

 I think the advancements in telehealth and telehealth applications will expand well beyond this crisis.
-I think everyone feels bad about finding good things in such a bad situation, but a utilization of telehealth will be a good thing that comes out of this.
+I think everyone feels bad about finding good things in such a bad situation, but utilization of telehealth will be a good thing that comes out of this.
 Plus, using all clinical staff to their full capacity will be a huge benefit as well.

 MH: Have you heard any stories about rural healthcare providers banding together as a community to help each other out?

 It has been great to hear about the informal collaboration among small rural hospitals in some states.
-In particular there are stories coming out of Texas – how hospitals have shared PPE and ventilators with other Texas hospitals.
+In particular, there are stories coming out of Texas – how hospitals have shared PPE and ventilators with other Texas hospitals.
 I think the informal work of that is great.
 Hospitals are sharing resources and realizing that when they have a need, they’re able to work together.

 MH: Are you hearing about any clinical documentation issues that have become problematic with the influx of COVID-19 patients in rural surge areas?

-AM: As of right now there are more than 36,000 COVID-19 cases in rural counties.
+AM: As of right now, there are more than 36,000 COVID-19 cases in rural counties.
 So more than 80 percent of rural counties have COVID patients.
 To that point, we are tracking the counties that are in surge – when they present themselves.
-That’s part of the issue that we are trying to help with consultation – how do you code, bill, etc. in regard to this.
+That’s part of the issue that we are trying to help with consultation – how do you code, bill, etc., in regard to this.

 The problems with financing when you’ve eliminated your outpatient elective procedures can be easily insurmountable.
-Once you are in a surge, the additional cost of overtime and immense additional cost of supplies – there are a lot of additional cost of treating these patients that you wouldn’t normally have.
+Once you are in a surge, the additional cost of overtime and immense additional cost of supplies – there is a lot of additional cost of treating these patients that you wouldn’t normally have.

 MH: What kind of additional COVID-19 resources are NRHA offering its members right now?

 AM: We are about to launch our rural COVID-19 resource center.
-We have brought on two subject matter experts.
-One in finance, the other in supplies.
+We have brought on two subject matter experts—one in finance, the other in supplies.